ad-sharky/wn-backup-plugin/README.md

 - [Dumping the database](#dumping-db)
 <a name="introduction"></a>
 ## Introduction
 This plugin let you create backups of your files and databases.
 It uses the amazing laravel package [spatie/laravel-backup](https://github.com/spatie/laravel-backup).
+This is a fork of Panakour Backup Plugin for OC https://github.com/panakour/oc-backup-plugin

 <a name="requirements"></a>
 ## Requirements